 'Flash Mob': Arctic Nomads Say Cheese for First Time

-Winter storms on the east coast are causing a freezing blur with temperatures in some parts of the tri-state area dropping below zero.
-But even today’s lows don’t compare to the brutally low temperatures sometimes registered in the remote areas of northeast Russia.
+Winter is upon us.
+But even this cold weather doesn't compare to the brutally low temperatures sometimes registered in the remote areas of northeast Russia.

 An intrepid photographer, Sasha Leahovcenco braved -45 degree temperatures early last year in the winter to take photos of a small nomadic tribe of reindeer herders in Russia’s Chukotka region.
 Their way of life has barely changed in thousands of years, says the UK Daily Mail.
 They sustain themselves by whale hunting, herding reindeer and fishing.

 The tribe, which is cut off from the modern world, has never been photographed before.
 Leahovcenco printed the photos he took and presented them to the men, women and children.
 (The Daily Mail adds that many of these Inuit people had never entertained a guest.)

 When asked to describe his experiences in the frozen wilderness and what the photographs meant to the people who he snapped, Leahovcenco said he was sure it changed them - because it definitely changed him.